python/cpython/Doc/library/gettext.rst

 .. method:: GNUTranslations.lgettext(message)

-   Equivalent to :meth:`gettext`, but the translation is returned as a bytestring encoded in the selected output charset, or in the preferred system encoding if no encoding was explicitly set with :meth:`set_output_charset`.
+   Equivalent to :meth:`gettext`, but the translation is returned as a byte string encoded in the preferred system encoding if no encoding was explicitly set with :meth:`set_output_charset`.

 .. method:: GNUTranslations.ngettext(singular, plural, n)